Zero paid placements. No brand can pay to rank higher on Simscanner.

 A global plan is built to cover a large worldwide footprint across many regions on a single eSIM.
 There is no single canonical member-country list for The World, so Simscanner does not publish one.

-Per-brand country list pending verification.
+Per-brand country list is a modelled estimate.

 Coverage is set per brand